 -resource <path|file name>

-Narrows down the input scope to the specified resources.
+This option narrows down the input scope.
 You can specify one of the following:

 - a path to a file – to test a selected file